kshiftw/vch-myschedule-exporter/README.md

 # VCH MySchedule Exporter - Google Chrome Extension

-VCH MySchedule Exporter is a Google Chrome Extension that exports your work shifts from Vancouver Coastal Health (VCH) MySchedule to a iCalendar (.ics) file.
+VCH MySchedule Exporter is a Google Chrome Extension that exports your work shifts from Vancouver Coastal Health (VCH) MySchedule into an iCalendar (.ics) file.

 Link: <link>